Jason James Richter

-Jason James Richter (born January 29, 1980) is an American actor and musician.
-He is best known for his role in the Free Willy film series as Jesse, the boy who befriends Willy the orca.
+Jason James Richter (born January 29, 1980) is an American actor, musician, producer, and director.

+Originally from Medford, Oregon, Richter rose to fame as a child actor, starring in the Free Willy franchise.
+His career includes a wide range of roles in film and television, as well as work behind the camera.
+He has appeared in notable productions such as The Little Things (2021), Last Call (2021), and The NeverEnding Story III (1994).
+His television credits include guest roles on popular series like Bones, Sabrina, the Teenage Witch, and Criminal Minds: Suspect Behavior.

+In recent years, Richter has expanded his career into producing and directing.
+He has produced several films, including Natty Knocks (2023) and The Last Rampage (2017).
+His directorial debut came with the short film The Quiet Loud in 2013, which he also wrote and produced.
+Throughout his career, Richter has received recognition for his performances, including a Young Artist Award for his role in Free Willy and nominations for MTV Movie Awards.

+As of 2025, Richter continues to be active in the industry, with his most recent acting credit in Final Heist (2024).

 Early life

 Richter was born on January 29, 1980.

 Career

 Richter starred as Jesse in Free Willy (1993), a role for which he was chosen out of more than 4,000 candidates.

 His other films include Cops & Robbersons, The NeverEnding Story III, Free Willy 2: The Adventure Home, Laserhawk, Free Willy 3: The Rescue, and The Setting Son.
 He also reprised his role as Jesse in the music video for Michael Jackson's "Childhood", which was featured in Free Willy 2: The Adventure Home.
 In 2021, he appeared in the thriller The Little Things, his first studio film since the Free Willy films.
 Between the Free Willy roles, he had TV guest roles on Sabrina, the Teenage Witch, Rugrats and The Client.

 Following his appearance in Ricochet River, Richter took a decade long hiatus from acting where he was the bassist Fermata.